jstine35/TabSpaceFilterGit/README.md

 In theory the upstream repository could choose to use either tabs or spaces, but my script doesn't support it and there's no plan to add such support.
 Spaces play nicer with most HTML diff viewers, and more importantly there's no need to store "tab size" metadata with the repository.
 An upstream repository stored as tabs automatically requires metadata just to implicitly convert it to spaces for local user editing.
 Bottom line, ***always store upstream as spaces, and users who wish to edit using tabs locally can install this script***.

 ### TODOs
+ * Author a custom version of `unexpand` which avoids tabulating whitespace inside of quoted strings.
  * Add a --global option to apply settings globally.
 Still a bit hesitant to do that.
 Still too many ways this script could "go wrong" if used blanketedly for all clones, I think...